Pocket Watch FAQ

 - Reporting Information only Relevant to Individual Watch.
 (Example: Stating that a watch is missing a minute hand)

 The best practive when submitting an inaccuracy report is to provide as much information as possible about the watch, including anything that is marked on the movement.
 If you have verified jewel count by removing dial or serviced the watch, please indicate that.
 Uploading an image of the movement to your collection account is invaluable to verifying certain reported claims.
 If the watch was seen on a different website or auction page, including the source and/or item number is benecial for evaluation.

 Why has the database not been updated following my verification report?

-One of the strengths of the Pocket Watch Database is the community of enthusiasts that assist in improving the data by compensating for incorrect, fragmented, or missing factory records.
+The community is crucial in identifying incorrect information and augmenting existing data.
 Every report must be evaluated with reasonable skepticism before a change to the database can be made with confidence.
 Many times, there is not enough information to warrant an immediate change to the database.
 Once enough evidence is collected, the database will be updated accordingly.
 It is extremely beneficial to have images of the watch being reported.
 Creating a record within your collection and uploading images can be crucial to evaluating a reported claim.